Beware and Shine: SALT’s Lectionary Commentary for Twenty-Fifth Week after Pentecost

 2. Accordingly, to pluck the story of the widow’s offering out of context and simply laud her as a model of generosity is to miss what Jesus is up to here.
 In one sense, of course, the widow is exemplary - after all, she does what the rich man in Mark 10:17-22 fails to do, giving “everything she had, all she had to live on” (the literal Greek is, “her whole life”).
 Like the blind beggar Bartimaeus, her actions expose the empty pretensions of the supposed insiders, the religious and economic elite.
 But Jesus’ primary point is precisely that exposé.
 To focus only on the widow’s apparent altruism is to domesticate the passage and drain it of its prophetic power, Jesus’ searing critique of how religion is too often distorted to camouflage or justify injustice, selfishness, and apathy.
 “Beware!”
 Jesus says.
 “Beware!”
 You see these great prayers, these great sums - they’re bankrupt!
 And then, in the verses immediately following this week’s passage: You see these great stones, these great buildings?
 They’re coming down!
 (Mark 13:1-2).

 3. At its heart, then, this passage is both a warning and a formidable challenge to its readers and listeners.
 The good news of the Gospel this week is that, first, the challenge itself is dignifying: God seeks to alert us to religion’s capacity for distortion (“beware!”), and at the same time to call us to practice religion with genuine faith and generosity, turning away from our hypocrisy and self-deception.
 And second, the good news of the Gospel this week, and indeed in Mark generally, is that God’s mission (to borrow a few phrases from Luke) is to “lift up the lowly,” “scatter the proud in the thoughts of their hearts,” and “bring down the powerful from their thrones” (Luke 1:51-52).
-To the extent that we reflect on this passage as a meditation on “giving,” our focus should be less on emulating the poor widow and more on how we might give our time, talent, and treasure to more fully participate in God’s joyous work of lifting up the lowly, scattering the proud, and thus turning the world upside down.
-For after all, this joyous, world-turning work, this care for the vulnerable and love for our neighbors, is “true religion” (James 1:27; Mark 12:28-34).
+To the extent that we reflect on this passage as a meditation on “giving,” our focus should be less on emulating the poor widow and more on how we might give our time, talent, and treasure to more fully participate in God’s joyous work of turning the world upside down - for after all, this world-turning work, this care for the vulnerable and love for our neighbors, is “true religion” (James 1:27; Mark 12:28-34).